These 20 Minutes Matter Most

 Those cracks and crevices of time matter, and they add up when you learn to fill them reliably.

-Next time you catch yourself about to check your favorite news site because you have a little time between things, ask yourself what important thing can I get done in 20 minutes?
+Next time you catch yourself about to check your favorite news site because you have a little time between things, ask yourself what important thing can I get done in the next 20 minutes?